hexanal/fredmercy-blog/LOG.md

 * add svg symbols support
     - **postponing until redesign**
     - for header icons and others (replace arrows, etc.)
+    - can't fucking put icons just because it's cool to have icons: they need to mean something

 * change a staterized value with reefer?
     - **HOLD FOR NOW -> thing might change when using a vdom implementation**